Banner

 PUBLICATIONS

-All accepted complete papers will be published in the conference proceedings, under an ISBN reference, on paper and on digital support.
+All accepted complete papers will be published by Springer in the conference proceedings, under an ISBN reference.

 IMPORTANT DATES